 “Wonder Spelen” Park to Serve Individuals with Disabilities

-Meaning “miracle play” in Dutch, “Wonder Spelen” is a Pella-based nonprofit organization that was formed to raise money for creating an all-inclusive park for children with disabilities.
+Meaning “miracle play” in Dutch, “Wonder Spelen” is a Pella-based nonprofit organization formed to raise money to create an all-inclusive park for children with disabilities.
 When the idea for creating this outdoor wonderland was proposed in 2018, Pella City Council members viewed the plan as an opportunity to turn the popular Kiwanis Park into a regional destination.
 The local Kiwanis Club immediately got to work to raise money for the park through fundraisers, private donations, and public contributions.

 The City of Pella hired the team from Snyder & Associates to develop a comprehensive master plan for the park improvements that would complement the City’s distinct Dutch aesthetic while incorporating the necessary amenities for inclusive play.
 Our team also worked with custom building designers from Romtec to create a specialized restroom building to match the town’s theme.

 Approximately 13% of children in the United States are served by the Individuals with Disabilities Education Act (IDEA).
 Yet, this broad population segment is often lacking regarding safe, sensory-appropriate playground facilities.
 While ADA requirements call for accessible pathways to playground equipment, an appropriate ratio of ground-level play activities versus those higher up on the structure, and transfer platforms for children with mobility devices, inclusive playgrounds go further.
 These facilities are designed to be welcoming, engaging, and challenging for all children and provide opportunities to develop cognitive, sensory, physical, and social skills.

 Inclusive playgrounds feature a variety of environments where children can engage at their own pace and sensory input level.
 They’re also welcoming to parents and caregivers, many of whom may have a disability, as well.